Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Proofs of theorems

 for any $\dot\x_t\in\V^\F(\x_t)$ and $\x_t\in\Delta^\cA$.
 If $D\F$ is negative semidefinite at $\x_t$, \eqref{eq:dGdt_H} implies

 Thus we obtain \eqref{eq:LCondtn_DI} without making restriction on the initial state $\x_0$; so it holds globally and thus the basin of attraction is $\Delta^\cA$.
 This proves part i).
-By the same token, we can verify the local stability as in part ii-a) by setting $X'$ to a neighborhood of $\x^\ast$ in which $\x^\ast$ is the only Nash equilibrium and $D\F$ is negative semidefinite.
+By the same token, we can verify the local stability as in part ii-a) by setting $X'$ to a neighborhood of $\x^\ast$ in which $\x^\ast$ is the only rest point and $D\F$ is negative semidefinite.